qcircuit-submission/codes/supplementary_material_for_rebuttal/supplementary_circuits/README.md

 ```
 ## 1. Generating new minimal-T-depth quantum circuits

-In `minimal_Tdepth_ASCON_SKINNY_codes/`, we use `Max-Covers` SAT-based method to get the classical implementation
+In `minimal_Tdepth_ASCON_SKINNY_codes/`, we use the`Max-Covers` SAT-based method to get the classical implementations for the SKINNY-128 S-box and the ASCON S-box.
-SKINNY128 S-box: AND-depth-3
+SKINNY-128 S-box: AND-depth-3
 ASCON S-box:    AND-depth-1

 We provide the output file `covers_eqs/*.out` from the SAT Solver to get classical result: